hissain/CoronaTracker/README.md

 # Idea: How Technology Can Help?
 1. An application can be developed within short time which will be running in most of the popular platforms (Android, iOS).
 2. Bangladeshi government need to enforce the installation of this application to all of its citizens as part of civil duty.
 Deployment policy and strategy can be devised after more analysis.
 Operator like, GP, Robi, BL can be doorways.
+3. Nation ID (NID) will be used for registering with the server as the detail of the patient can be easily extracted by government using NID.
-3. All the location along with close contact incident data of all the citizens will be stored in a central server.
+4. All the location along with close contact incident data of all the citizens will be stored in a central server.
-4. The application will use GPS (Global Positioning System) to track the path of user and detect all close contacts of the citizens and store the histories in data server for last couple of weeks (i.e. >14 days, configurable).
+5. The application will use GPS (Global Positioning System) to track the path of user and detect all close contacts of the citizens and store the histories in data server for last couple of weeks (i.e. >14 days, configurable).

 # Idea: Illustration